In

 needed.
 (Travel cost is usually between $50

-to $100, in the SF Bay Area)
+to $100, in the Bay Area)

 For

-documentaries, commercials and broadcast programming, we shoot
+documentaries and broadcast programming, we shoot

 Single camera packages include a crew,

-(1 or 2 as needed), Sony UVW-100 camera, tripod, dolly, batteries,
+(1 or 2 as needed), camera, tripod, dolly, batteries,

-power supply, two 1000w lights, a color field monitor and a pair of lavalier
+power supply, two 1000w lights and a

 HDV SHOOTING